DeviesDevelopment/ecs-awesome-pipeline-part2/README.md

     aws ecr describe-repositories

+Use the URL you got as output in the following commands.

     aws ecr get-login-password | docker login --username AWS --password-stdin 856309271307.dkr.ecr.eu-west-1.amazonaws.com/hello-world-app

     docker tag hello-world 856309271307.dkr.ecr.eu-west-1.amazonaws.com/hello-world-app

     docker push 856309271307.dkr.ecr.eu-west-1.amazonaws.com/hello-world-app

+## Deploy CloudFormation stack

+Deploy this stack to your default AWS account/region:

+    cdk deploy --require-approval never

+In the output, you will see the URL to your application.

+Other useful commands:

+ * `cdk diff`        compare deployed stack with current state
+ * `cdk synth`       emits the synthesized CloudFormation template

 ## Run image locally